Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 ##### Run option `fails`

-Sets the number of errors that the utility must receive to pre-complete the test.
+Sets the number of errors that the utility must receive to interrupt the test.

 When the specified number of errors is reached, the utility finishes testing.
 By default, the number of errors is not limited.